Path to function: Management > Connections > Add > API

 Automatically - any user authenticated by your system and passed back to us is deemed ok and will be accepted by the system

-Manually - only user IDs you have previously uploaded via the list page will be accepted by our systems
+Manually - only user IDs you have previously uploaded via the list page will be accepted by our systems.
+Unlisted users will be denied access and you will see organisation mapping errors in the reports interface.

 This setting controls when local account data will be automatically cleared from the system and is the number of days from the last time the account last signed in.
 Pre-mapped accounts that have not been seen are also cleared.